rkumar/lyra/README.md

 ## Keys ##

 *  ?  - help (will always display latest bindings)
-*  M-n and M-p for paging
+*  M-n and M-p for paging (also SPACE)
-*  1-9a-zA-Z for selecting a file and opening it (or cd into it)
+*  1-9a-zA-Z for selecting a file and opening it (or cd into dir)
 *  @  go into selection mode (toggle). selection keys will add to list of selected files (toggle actually)
-*  !  go into command mode, upon selecting a file, will ask for command to run on file
+*  !  go into command mode, upon selecting a file, will ask for command to run on file/dir
 *  /  will ask for regex pattern to filter file list
-*  "," go to parent dir (mnemonic is "&lt;")
+*  "," (comma) go to parent dir (mnemonic is "&lt;")
+*  .   (dot) pop directories (go back)
 *  +   ask for path to goto (or open if file)
 *  `   (backtick) menu for sorting, running ack/locate/find etc
+*  M-d  - visited directories (where a file has been opened or command run)
+*  M-f  - visited files
+*  M-m  - Create a bookmark for current directory
+*  '   (single quote) go to bookmark
+*  M-M  - Show marks

-Other navigation keys are being added for popping, changing dir etc.
+Other navigation keys are being added for popping, changing dir etc. Check "?" for latest bindings.

 ## Motivation ##